Affordable housing: Household income and wealth approaches

 Some analysts believe income is the primary factor – not price and availability, that determines housing affordability.
 In a market economy the distribution of income is the key determinant of the quantity and quality of housing obtained.
 Therefore, understanding affordable housing challenges requires understanding trends and disparities in income and wealth.
 Housing is often the single biggest expenditure of low and middle income families.
 For low and middle income families, their house is also the greatest source of wealth.

 Another method of studying affordability looks at the regular hourly wage of full-time workers who are paid only the minimum wage (as set by their local, regional, or national government).
 This methods attempts to determine if workers at that income can afford adequate housing.

 Differing parameters and limitations in approaches

-Each method of measuring or defining affordable housing has some weaknesses or limitations.
-Some organizations and agencies consider the cost of purchasing a single-family home; others look exclusively at the cost of renting an apartment.
-Many U.S. studies, for example, focus primarily on the median cost of renting a two-bedroom apartment in a large apartment complex for a new tenant.
-These studies often lump together luxury apartments and slums, as well as desirable and undesirable neighborhoods.
-While this practice is known to distort the true costs, it is difficult to provide accurate information for the wide variety of situations without the report being unwieldy.

-Often, only legal, permitted, separate housing is considered when calculating the cost of housing.
-The low rent costs for a room in a single family home, or an illegal garage conversion, or a college dormitory are generally excluded from the calculation, no matter how many people in an area live in such situations.
-Because of this study methodology, median housing costs tend to be slightly inflated.

-Costs are generally considered on a cash (not accrual) basis.
-Thus a person making the last payment on a large home mortgage might live in officially unaffordable housing one month, and very affordable housing the following month, when the mortgage is paid off.
-This distortion can be significant in areas where real estate costs are high, even if incomes are similarly high, because a high income allows a higher proportion of the income to be dedicated towards buying an expensive home without endangering the household's ability to buy food or other basic necessities.
+Measuring affordable housing is tricky.
+Different organizations look at different things: some at buying homes, others at renting apartments.
+Many U.S. studies, for example, only consider the average rent of a two-bedroom apartment, regardless of location or quality.
+This can make housing look more expensive than it actually is for many people.
+Additionally, these studies often ignore cheaper options like rooms in houses or illegal conversions, even if they are common.
+Finally, someone paying off a mortgage might look like they are struggling one month, but be fine the next, further skewing the data.